 - Profit & Loss or Income Statement: this document shows the revenues generated and expenses incurred during a particular period.

 3. Track EVERYTHING

 Initially, tracking at the start of your business seems like an easy task.
 But as your business grows, you’ll need much more than just a simple spreadsheet.
 Complex, difficult and never-ending numbers will fill these spreadsheets.
 Sooner or later, you’ll realize that much more accurate and automated accounting software is needed to keep all income and expenses organized.
-Kashoo allows you to become well-versed in accounting best practices, such as tracking, understanding the accrual method, and reading reports, in no time.
-Simply fill in the details you would have included on your spreadsheet such as:
+Kashoo allows you to become well-versed in accounting best practices for small businesses, such as tracking, understanding the accrual method, and reading reports, in no time.

 - Supplier/biller’s name